CtrlK

 Specificity

-Names the domain (paid advertising) and lists some actions ('campaign strategy, ad creation, audience targeting, and optimization'), but these are somewhat high-level categories rather than multiple specific concrete actions like 'write ad headlines, set up conversion tracking, analyze campaign metrics.'
+The description names the domain (paid advertising) and some actions ('campaign strategy, ad creation, audience targeting, and optimization'), but these are fairly high-level categories rather than multiple specific concrete actions like 'write ad copy, set up A/B tests, calculate bid strategies, analyze campaign performance.'

 2 / 3